pip-services/pip-services-docs/content/en/net/components/connect/memory_discovery.md

 ### Constructors
-Creates a new instance of discovery service.
+Creates a new instance of this class.

 > `public` MemoryDiscovery([ConfigParams](../../../commons/config/config_params) config = null)

 - **config**: [ConfigParams](../../../commons/config/config_params) - (optional) configuration with connection parameters.

-Creates a new instance of discovery service.
+Creates a new instance of this class.

 > `public` MemoryDiscovery()